 If there’s a Will

-If a tenant in common died and left a Will, they will usually have specified who they wished to leave their Estate to.
-This includes their share of the property they owned with other tenants in common.
+If a person has died and left a Will, they will have specified who they wished to leave their Estate to.
+This includes their share of the property they co-owned.

 If there’s no Will